ammarhakim/gkyl-doc/source/index.rst

 distinction between user input and the internal software, allowing for a very powerful means of composing complex simulations.
-All of this is achieved in a very compact code base with minimal external dependencies, yet providing efficient solvers for Gryokinetics, Vlasov-Maxwell as well as multi-fluid equations.
+All of this is achieved in a very compact code base with minimal external dependencies, yet providing efficient solvers for Gyrokinetics, Vlasov-Maxwell as well as multi-fluid equations.

 Gkeyll Documentation